 Measure the plasma theophylline concentration regularly when severe poisoning is suspected, until concentrations are falling.
 Vomiting should be treated with an antiemetic such as metoclopramide or ondansetron.

 Tachycardia with an adequate cardiac output is best left untreated.
 Beta-blockers may be given in extreme cases but not if the patient is asthmatic.
 Control isolated convulsions with intravenous diazepam.
 Exclude hypokalaemia as a cause.

-Pharmacotherapeutic group: Other systemic drugs for obstructive airways diseases.
+Pharmacotherapeutic group: Drugs for obstructive airways diseases, xanthines.

 ATC code: R03D A05

 Aminophylline (theophylline) is a bronchodilator.
 In addition it affects the function of a number of cells involved in the inflammatory processes associated with asthma and chronic obstructive airways disease.
 Of most importance may be enhanced suppressor, T-lymphocyte activity and reduction of eosinophil and neutrophil function.
 These actions may contribute to an anti-inflammatory prophylactic activity in asthma and chronic obstructive airways disease.

 Theophylline stimulates the myocardium and produces a diminution of venous pressure in congestive heart failure leading to marked increase in cardiac output.

 Following oral administration of PHYLLOCONTIN CONTINUS tablets, the delivery of theophylline is controlled and at steady state, peak concentrations are typically seen after approximately 5 hours.

 An effective plasma concentration is considered to be 5-12 micrograms/ml, although plasma concentrations up to 20 micrograms/ml may be necessary to achieve efficacy in some cases.
 Do not exceed 20 micrograms/ml.